 Root canal therapy may sound daunting to some patients, especially if you’re unaware of the details of the procedure.
 Dr. Lavi and our expert dental team will ensure you have a full understanding of what’s to come.
 Read on to learn when a root canal treatment may be necessary and our commitment to making your treatment as painless as possible.

-Root Canal Therapy
+What Is Root Canal Therapy?

-- Pain in the affected tooth
+- Severe pain in the affected tooth

 - Darkening of the affected tooth

-- Sensitivity to hot and cold
+- Sensitivity to hot and cold temperatures

 Frequently Asked Questions

 Root canal therapy typically takes one to two appointments, each lasting about 90 minutes.
 The length of time depends on your root’s structure and the extent of the infection.
 For a more accurate time frame, we suggest scheduling a consultation with Dr. Lavi.

 During your consultation, Dr. Lavi will review your oral health and provide you with a customized treatment plan that will include a timeline.